fwojciec/w11i.me/src/posts/graphql-server-go-part1.md

 }
 ```

-This configuration instructs `sqlc` to place the generated code in the `pg` folder, to read information about the SQL queries from the `./queries.sql` file and information about the database schema from the `./schema.sql` file.
-In this project I mostly follow the pattern described by [Ben Johnson in his Standard Package Layer article](https://medium.com/@benbjohnson/standard-package-layout-7cdbc8391fc1).
-The main idea is to create a sub-package for each dependency of our project and to name that sub-package after the dependency.
+The configuration instructs `sqlc` to place the generated code in the `pg` folder, to read information about the SQL queries from the `./queries.sql` file, and the information about the database schema from the `./schema.sql` file.
+This follows the pattern described by Ben Johnson in his [Standard Package Layer article](https://medium.com/@benbjohnson/standard-package-layout-7cdbc8391fc1) as far as the question of code organization is concerned.
+The idea is to create a sub-package for each dependency of a project and to name that sub-package after the dependency.
 In this case we're creating a `pg` package to hold all our PostgreSQL-related code.
 Much of that code will be generated for us by `sqlc` but we will also add some code written by hand.

 Let's create files for our database schema and queries: